 A few years later, as video rental stores began popping up, I bought a VHS player.
 Finally, I could not just hear, but see the movie in its silvery perfection.
 What’s more, not only did I discover the rest of the Thin Man series, I got hooked on vintage cinema in general.
 These old films became a respite from a troubling world for me.
 When I found Turner Classic Movies on cable television, I was in heaven.

 To this day I remain amazed that a moment’s worth of unthinking kindness and a little thoughtful discretion changed my life.
-Due to a remarkable, considerate gift from the thin man, I experienced a thousandfold return of blessings.
+Due to a remarkable, considerate gift from a thin man, I experienced a thousandfold return of blessings.